ccozkan/lyx_templates/README.md

 # lyx_templates
-customized .lyx files for  various purposes
+customized .lyx files (and why not automated export of .tex) for  various purposes